destish21/react19-employee-directory/README.md

    # Description

-   * This application is developed to view existing Budget Tracker application to allow for online or offline functionality.
+   * This application is a react employee directory  developed to.
-   * This application uses an express backend and fron end to save and retrieve node data from dbbudget.
+   * This application uses UI break in to components, manage component state, and respond to user events and access to their information.
-   * yuo can be able to doposit or subtract expenses.
-   * you can also be able to add expenses and deposits to their budget with or without a connection .
+   * yuo can be able to view the entire employee directory at once .
-   * When entering transactions offline, you can populate the total when brought back online.
+   * This Application has great benefit from being able to view non-sensitive data about other employees.
 .
    * I included in package.js as dependence
    * I created models and routes to connect with back end codes.

    * npm install to a given dependence
    * package.js
-   * compression,
-   * express,
-   * lite-server,
+   * react app package,
-   * mongoose,
+   * build,
-   * morgan,
+   * gh-pages,
-   * dotenv,
+   * axios

    * Acceptance Criteria.

-   * users can quickly and easily loads the page, you will be get the option to create a new deposits or subtract expenses.
+   * users can quickly and easily loads the page, you will be get the option to search particularly helpful to be able to filter employees by name.

-   * you can Add deposits to the most recent budget plan.
+.

+   * you can random users generated from [Random User API](https://randomuser.me/), when the user loads the page, a table of employees render.

-   * View the total budget of each depsits  on the list page.
+   * View the randomuser employees  on the list page.

    #  Runing a command-line application

-   * You can  see the user's type of depsits or expenses,  on database.
+   * You can  see the randomuser employee's on list.

-   * You can View the stored database in a database interms of line chart, graph chart.
+   * You can View the stored database in a database interms of table.

-   * The app runs as a `nodemon server.js or node server.js` to gather information about budget.
+   * The app runs as a `npm start` to gather information about react epmloyee dirctory.

-   * My progressive-budget web applications mongodb, mongoose, and morgan that is readable, reliable, and maintainable Oftentimes, node_modules,  main Readme, Screenshots.
+   * My react19-employee-directory web applications react app that is readable, reliable, and maintainable Oftentimes, node_modules,  main Readme, Screenshots.

    * I put my LinkedIn profile, my github URL repository, heroku url and email address working activly.